 The Company's security surveillance product line customers include traditional "large box" national retailers and distributors.
 The Company's industrial vision product line customers include manufacturers that assemble products using automated production lines; these customers use the Company's video systems to monitor activity on the production line.
-For the nine months ended September 30, 2015 the Company's three largest customers accounted for approximately \$9,505 or 37.7%, and its two largest customers, Wal-Mart Stores, Inc. and Diebold, Inc., accounted for approximately \$7,419 or 29.4% of the Company's total revenue.
-For the nine months ended September 30, 2014 the Company's two largest customers, Wal-Mart Stores, Inc. and Diebold, Inc. accounted for approximately \$12,463 or 48.8%.
-Amounts owed by two main customers accounted for \$1,543 and \$2,148, or 32.9% and 30.3% of the outstanding accounts receivable balance, as of September 30, 2015 and December 31, 2014, respectively.
+For the years ended December 31, 2015 and 2014 the Company's two largest customers, Wal-Mart Stores, Inc. and Diebold, Inc. accounted for approximately \$9,694 and \$15,206 or 28.8% and 42.3%, respectively, of the Company's total revenue.
+Amounts owed by three main customers accounted for \$2,187 and \$2,148, or 39.7% and 30.3% of the outstanding accounts receivable balance, as of December 31, 2015 and 2014, respectively.